 (Trump, Donald, R-N.Y., U.S. president; Twitter post; 3/1/2019.)

-The “Russian Collusion case” has not fallen apart, in spite of the hundreds of times Donald has called it a “Hoax!”
+The “Russian Collusion case” has not fallen apart in spite of the hundreds of times Donald has called it a “Hoax!”
 But put that aside.
 Trump’s criminal reasoning has sprung into action.
 I can see why Donald is indignant.
-He takes for granted that all the financial funny business he has committed over the years is business as usual.
+He takes for granted that all the financial funny business he’s committed over the years is business as usual.
 Manafort and Cohen operated that way.
 Half his Cabinet members operate that way.
 Most of his former Cabinet members operate that way.
 And many of his rich friends and foes operate that way.
-These are simply the rules of the road, or the rules of the rich, as Trump might say.
+These simply are the rules of the road, or the rules of the rich, as Trump might say.
 Who among us …?

 Never mind that there are plenty of ethical rich people who don’t feel the need to skirt or break — or smash — the law.

-Trump probably started out small, decades ago: a little deflated income here, a little inflated asset valuation there, a little illicit tax savings.
+Trump probably started out small, decades ago: a little deflated income here, a little inflated asset valuation there.
 “No one got hurt.”
 “Everyone does it.”
 “You’re a sucker if you don’t.”

-As time went by and he continued to get away with it (“It was so easy”), he saw no reason to stop.
+As time went by and he continued to get away with it (“It was so easy”) he saw no reason to stop.
 Next thing you know, Donald is stiffing Deutsche Bank for hundreds of millions in loans, declaring bankruptcy multiple times to stiff his casino investors, and stiffing the federal government for hundreds of millions of tax-fraudulent dollars.
-Now Trump is being snared for illegally paying an adult film actress hush money for an episode of stiffness.
+Now Trump is being snared for illegally paying an adult-film actor hush money for an episode of stiffness.
 Who among us …?

-Anyway, Trump re-valued the house at a more realistic $18.9 million when he no longer needed the phony, inflated valuation.
+Trump revalued the house at a more realistic $18.9 million when he no longer needed the phony inflated valuation.
 Who among us hasn’t boosted our home assessment by a few (hundred) million to get that private jet loan or buy an NFL team?

-House Financial Services Committee chairwoman Rep. Maxine Waters (D-Calif.) is now working with Deutsche Bank to obtain Trump’s banking records.
+House Financial Services Committee Chair Maxine Waters (D-Calif.) now is working with Deutsche Bank to obtain Trump’s banking records.
 Deutsche Bank has been fined hundreds of millions of dollars over the past decade for Russian money laundering.
 “Witch Hunt!”